dohomi/storyblok-generate-ts/README.md

-# storyblok-generate-ts | NodeJS script to generate TS-Types for Storyblok components
+# storyblok-generate-ts
-This plugin uses `json-schema-to-typescript` to generate TS types based on a component schema.
+This plugin uses `json-schema-to-typescript` to generate TS types based on `Storyblok` components.

 ### 1. Fetch your schema with Storyblok CLI
 ```